Stefan-Straka/Postman/README.md

 ## 📝 Usage
 On the right side of the collection are 3 dots, click on them and select run collection.
 Click on the Run button.
+You can also run each request individialy.
+Select a request and click on the Send blue button on the right side

 ```javascript
 import Component from 'my-project'